 There was a time when walking around Uzbekistan without a copy of your passport wasn’t safe.
 Cops would ask foreigners for their passports but would only return it for a bribe.

 For many years the main source of economic growth for Uzbekistan was the country’s export of cotton.
-The Uzbek economy was really bad and cops saw foreigners as easy preys to make a quick buck.
+The Uzbek economy was really bad and cops saw foreigners as easy prey to make a quick buck.

 Since the arrival of a new president in 2016, the country changed its economical focus and decided to develop the tourism industry instead.